We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Bladder infections are much more common in women than in men.
-It is estimated that more than 50 percent of women will experience a bladder infection at least once in their lifetime.
-Most are uncomplicated infections typically caused by the Escherichia coli (E. coli) bacterium.
+It is estimated that more than

 The term “uncomplicated” is used to describe infections that occur in healthy women as opposed to “complicated” bladder infections that happen to people with other conditions, such as catheters, urinary stents, diabetes, pregnancy, or other causes.

 Although an uncomplicated bladder infection is often easily treated with a short course of antibiotics, it can be considerably uncomfortable for the person who has it.

 Bladder infections often occur when bacteria get into the urethra, the tube that carries urine out of the body, and then move into the bladder.

 Once in the bladder, the bacteria can stick to the lining of the bladder, causing it to become inflamed, a condition known as cystitis.
 The bacteria can also move from the bladder into the kidneys, resulting in a kidney infection.

 There are a number of factors that can increase the risk of getting a bladder infection, including:

 - having sexual intercourse with a new partner